ovh/manager/.ai-doc/20-dependencies/ods-components.md

 The **OVHcloud Design System (ODS)** provides a unified and reusable set of **React UI components** used across OVHcloud products to ensure a consistent, accessible, and modern user experience.

-**🚨 MIGRATION REQUIRED**: All ODS usage should be migrated to MUK components.
-See [MUK Components](./muk.md) for the new unified approach.

 Official documentation: [ODS Storybook](https://ovh.github.io/design-system/latest/?path=/docs/ovhcloud-design-system-get-started--docs)